Nitrogen fixation bacteria

 Fixation of nitrogen requires a great deal of energy.

 We are of course slowly but surely running out of fossil fuels.
-One day all of agriculture will rely on biological nitrogen fixation for our food, just like plants have done for billions of years before the arrival of man.
+One day all of agriculture will have to rely on biological nitrogen fixation for our food, just like plants have done for billions of years before the arrival of man.
 Real progress goes backwards sometimes.

 Useful links